Associate Professor of Law

 - Habeas Corpus

-The impact of her scholarship is evident in her work co-convening the Indigent Defense Research Association, a national organization of indigent defenders, empirical researchers, and teachers who use data to improve public defense, and her service as an advisor on empirical research to Michigan's Indigent Defense Commission.
+The impact of her scholarship is evident in her work co-convening the Indigent Defense Research Association, a national organization of practitioners, researchers and policy makers who use data to improve public defense, and her service as an invited expert for the American Bar Association’s Indigent Defense Advisory Group, the Indigent Defense Commissions of Michigan and Texas, and the Steering and Amicus Committees of the National Association for Public Defense.
 Professor Moore’s scholarship also led to her roles co-chairing a national task force on discovery reform, drafting a model criminal discovery reform bill, and serving as an advisor during the drafting and passage of the Michael Morton Act, which reformed criminal discovery procedures in Texas.

 Unnoticed, Untapped, and Underappreciated: Clients’ Perceptions of their Public Defenders, 33 BEHAV.
 SCI. & L. 751 (2015) (peer-reviewed article; second author, with Christopher C. Campbell, Wesley Meier and Michael Gaffney)